Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

         tools:replace="android:allowBackup"
 ```

-**You can't use example project with emulator since it does not have play store**

 # Read Carefully :
--Whenever app installed, in first status of products  is bought!
-Second call return real status!

--User who purchased products will never see advertisement (First Open).

--User who install application will not see advertisement in first open.
-It is better user experience

--After You call function on MainActivity It gets correct status.This function check on every open the application
+-Every time the application is opened, all products are checked and the correct results are shown.

 ## Implementation

-don't forget to add permission to manifest
+add permission to manifest

 ```android
 <uses-permission android:name="com.android.vending.BILLING"/>
 ```

-In Project module add this:
+Add this In Project module  :

 ```java